 Beauregard – This is probably the most well-known as it is the variety readily available in shops and supermarkets.
 In Louisiana alone they dedicate more than 9,000 acres of land to growing Beauregard sweet potatoes.
 The plants produce good crops of medium sized tubers with sweet, salmon-orange flesh.
 Varieties such as this with deep-coloured flesh are high in beta-carotene – an added benefit!

 Bonita – Tan-skinned tubers with a pink/purple cast, and bright white flesh the Bonita is the sweetest of the varieties available.
 Perfect for traditional potato dishes or how about sweet tasting chips?
 Bonita Sweet Potato is not yet available from supermarkets.

 Burgundy – Uniform plants producing well-shaped, red-skinned tubers with sweet, burgundy-orange flesh.
 This variety has an excellent flavour and is not yet available from supermarkets.

 Murasaki 29 – Sweet, tender, nutty-flavoured tubers, with the added bonus of delicious edible leaves.
-And this Japanese, purple-skinned variety doesn’t lose its colour when it’s cooked!
+And the Japanese, purple-skinned Murasaki 29 variety doesn’t lose its colour when it’s cooked!